superlinked/VectorHub/docs/use_cases/recSys-basic.md

-We make index serve as article id.
+We make index serve as article id, as follows:

 ```python